 Read more in our Roccat Horde Aimo review

 The best budget gaming keyboard

-For those of you who'd rather have something cheap and cheerful that doesn't make an absolute racket during daily use, you'll probably want to stick with a membrane keyboard instead of a loud mechanical one, and my current best membrane gaming keyboard recommendation is the excellent Razer Cynosa.
-It's also my top pick for those after an excellent budget gaming keyboard, too.
+For those of you who'd rather have something cheap and cheerful that doesn't make an absolute racket during daily use, you'll probably want to stick with a membrane keyboard instead of a loud mechanical one, and our current best membrane gaming keyboard recommendation is the excellent Razer Cynosa Chroma.
+It's also our first and foremost recommendation for those after an excellent budget gaming keyboard, too.

-It's a little more expensive than your typical membrane keyboard, but you can really feel where the extra money's gone.
+It's a little more expensive than your typical membrane board, but you can really feel where the extra money's gone.
 Not only is it more responsive than your average membrane keyboard, but it's also got some decent gaming features such as RGB lighting and a special game mode that disables the Windows key.
-You can also use it to record your own macros - which you can't do on the similarly-priced and almost as good HyperX Alloy Core RGB.
+You can also use it to record your own macros - which you can't do on the similarly-priced and almost-as-good HyperX Alloy Core RGB.

 It's also one of the more tasteful-looking gaming keyboards on this list, with its plain black chassis largely free of obnoxious logos and corporate stylings.
 Plus, since this is a membrane keyboard rather than a mechanical one, it's also much quieter than practically every keyboard you'll read here.
-If you're looking to upgrade your existing membrane keyboard without going full CLACK with a hybrid or mechanical keyboard, the Razer Cynosa is a great choice.
+If you're looking to upgrade your existing membrane model without the full clickety-clack of a hybrid or mechanical keyboard, the Razer Cynosa is a great choice.

 Read more in our Razer Cynosa Chroma review

 The Logitech G915 Lightspeed Wireless might be expensive, but by golly is it worth it.
 With its super slim aluminium frame, oleophobic key cap coating, gorgeous volume roller and dual-height adjustable feet, this is an outstanding piece of wireless gaming keyboard design.